nok/pandas-render/README.md

 We rely on [uv](https://docs.astral.sh/uv/) for package management.
 Ensure uv is installed before proceeding.

+In addition we follow the [Conventional Commits](https://www.conventionalcommits.org/) standard to maintain a clear and organized commit history.

 ### Environment

 To create a new local environment in `./.venv`, run: